 Say for example that you are using Spitfire Chamber Strings, a - Violins 1.nki and wanted to access the pizzicato articulation, you simply set CC#32 to the value 56.
 One limitation of UACC is that you can only select one articulation at a time so cannot layer articulations.
 To layer articulations the default key switches or UACC KS should be used.

 To use UACC instead of key switching first you must lock articulations to UACC.
-Using the Chamber Strings example again, first you must open the basic settings view by clicking the small black spanner icon ()
+Using the Chamber Strings example again, first you must open the expert view by clicking the small black spanner icon ()

 Next you simply click the small padlock that has now appeared next to the articulations and choose lock to UACC from the dropdown menu that appears as shown below: